tahoe-lafs/magic-folder/docs/conflicts.rst

 By "upload" we mean to push the content and metadata to the Tahoe-LAFS client, receiving ultimately a Capability for the Snapshot ``S0``.
-The file entry for ``"foo"`` is then updated, visualized as: ``foo -> S0``
+The file entry for ``"foo"`` is then updated, visualized as: ``foo -> S0`` Here, "updated" meanst that we use Tahoe-LAFS to edit to contents of our Personal directory to change "foo" to point at Snapshot ``S0``.

 Now, all other Participants can (and, eventually, will) notice this update when they poll the magic-folder.

-Each of these is a "communication event", so we talk about the regions between these as a cohesive state of that client.
+Each of these updates to our Personal directory is a "communication event", so we talk about the regions between these as a cohesive state of that client.
 That is, anything that happens during that time is "at the same time" for the purposes of this protocol.

 Note that this time interval could be as short as a few seconds or as long as days (or more).

-Observe too that the "parents" of a particular Snapshot are a commitment as to the state visible to that client when creating the Snapshot.
+Observe too that the "parents" of a particular Snapshot are a commitment to the state visible by a particular client when creating any new Snapshot.

 Detecting Conflicts